btemplep/authzee/docs/specification.md

             "type": "object",
             "description": "Context for the request that is an instance of the given context_type.
 Applies to all items in the batch unless the batch item overwrites it by specifying a different, non-null value."
         },
-        "query_validation": {
+        "evaluation_handler": {
-            "title": "Request-Level Query Validation Setting",
+            "title": "Request-Level Evaluation Error Handling Setting",
-            "description": "Request-level query validation setting.
-Overrides Grant-level query validation setting.
-Set how the query errors are treated. 'validate' - Query errors cause the grant to be inapplicable to the request. 'error' - Includes the 'validate' setting checks, and also adds errors to the result. 'critical' - Includes the 'error' setting checks, and will flag the error as critical, thus exiting the Authzee Operation early.
+            "description": "Request-level Evaluation Handler Setting.
+Can be used to override grant level evaluation handling. 'grant' - Use the grant level setting.
+No override. 'evaluation' - Evaluation is run and any errors cause the grant to be inapplicable to the request, but are not included in the result. 'error' - Includes the 'validate' setting checks, and also includes errors in the result. 'critical' - Includes the 'error' setting checks, and will flag the error as critical, thus exiting the Authzee Operation early.
 Applies to all items in the batch unless the batch item overwrites it by specifying a different, non-null value.", "type": "string",
             "enum": [
                 "grant",
-                "validate",
+                "evaluate",
                 "error",
                 "critical"
             ]